blackchip-org/lfs-rpm/README.md

 RPMs during the LFS build are installed using the `--nodeps` flag.
 Automatic dependency handling will be used after the base system is setup.

-Temporary packages are built with the *-bb* flag to only build RPMs while the packages in stage2 are built with *-ba* to create RPMs and SRPMs.
-These can be found in the `build/<stage>/{rpms,srpms}` directories which are bind mounted in the containers at `/build/rpmbuild/{RPMS,SRPMS}`.
-All packages are built with the *x86_64* arch even if they qualify as a *noarch* package.
+Packages are built with the *-bb* flag to only build RPMs while the packages built after the initial OS install are built with *-ba* to create RPMs and SRPMs.
+These can be found in the `build/{rpms,srpms}` directories which are bind mounted in the containers at `/rpmbuild/{RPMS,SRPMS}`.

 ### `./lfs <stage> export`

 Once the build completes, issue this command to export the build results for use in the next stage.
-A tarball will be created in the build directory under `build/<stage>/lfs-<stage>.tar.gz` and in the container context for the next stage.
+A tarball will be created in the build directory under `build/containers/lfs-<stage>.tar.gz` and in the container context for the next stage.

 ### `./lfs <stage> {start,stop}`